MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-appendix.md

 # Rich Presence appendix

+You can use Player Stats from the Data platform in Rich Presence strings.

 ## Data platform

 The basics of the Data platform are part of the "Entertainment as a Service" initiative.
-The idea is that everything in a game can be described as events, with attributes associated with those events.
+Everything in a game can be described as events, with attributes associated with those events.

 You can configure statistics and state values that are important to the game's experience in the service.